derzeiss/pong/README.md

 What's special about this one is your can write your own AI quite easily.

-**Note**: This documentation is wrote for the python version.
+**Note**: This documentation is written for the python version.
 Implementing a typescript AI works nearly the same, but has some slight differences.
 See [Implementing a typescript AI](#implementing-a-typescript-ai) for detailed instructions.

 ## Writing your own AI
 Subclass ``AIBar`` and implement a ``handle_input `` method.